-CNA believes that the knowledge, skills and personal attributes that today’s health system demands of its RNs can be gained only through broad-based bachelor’s nursing programs.
+CNA believes that the knowledge, skills and attributes today’s health system demands of RNs can only be gained through broad-based bachelor’s nursing programs.

 With the exception of Quebec, all Canadian provinces/territories require a bachelor’s in nursing (BN or BScN) to enter the profession.
 In most cases, more career opportunities will be open to nurses with degrees.

 Bachelor’s programs can be completed in two to four years.
 Accelerated, condensed and advanced entry programs are in place in some jurisdictions.
 A growing proportion of nursing students have already completed a degree in another discipline and can enter two-year bachelor nursing programs.
 Degree programs are offered in universities and in some university college institutes.